git-tux/k8s-foo-controller/README.md

 ## Create FooLabel struct

 To create the required fields for the FooLabel kubernetes resource, I had to edit the file [foolabel_types.go](api/v1/foolabel_types.go).
-The FooLabel struct will be consisted only by one aattribute ( **label**) which contains the label that has to be added in the pods.
+The FooLabel struct will be consisted by two attributes ( **foolabel** and **foovalue**) which contains the label and the value that has to be added in the pods.

 ```go